inveniosoftware-attic/flask-appfactory/docs/tut_package.rst

 This example blueprint simply renders the template ``mymodule.html`` and pass it the value of ``MYMODULE_GREETING`` (line 15) that we ensured was set in ``config.py``.
-Notice, also that the Blueprint's template folder is set in line 8 (without it, the templates in the next section is not found).
+Notice, also that the Blueprint's template folder is set in line 8 (without it, the templates in the next section are not found).

 Templates